ncatlab/nlab-content/pages/8/4/6/1/1648/content.md

    [[Urs Schreiber|Urs]]: I am not sure that I understand what this means

-   Forget about that.
+   _Daniel_:Forget about that.
 The fact that Kan extension filters all natural transofrmations of a given kind, means that a matrix is invertible.
 The unitarity is ad hock, but it seems that operations involving the proof of unitarity, involving Kan exenting, will involve speaking about the filtering of natural transformations.

   =--